NullSense/Business-Job-Manager/README.md

 A browsable API is implemented on http://127.0.0.1:8000/api/.

-The models can be viewed in the _"moldflow/app_name/model.py"_ files.
+The models can be viewed in the _"backend/app_name/model.py"_ files.

-The settings are defined in _"moldflow/settings.py"_
+The settings are defined in _"backend/settings.py"_

-The top level url routing can be found in the _"moldflow"_ folder.
+The top level url routing can be found in the _"backend"_ folder.

-All user uploaded and admin uploaded media files can be found in _"moldflow/media"_.
+All user uploaded and admin uploaded media files can be found in _"backend/media"_.

 ## CI/CD Pipeline: